-MESSAGE FROM DR. DAVID NUNAN, PH.D.
-DIRECTOR, DAVID NUNAN TESOL INSTITUTE PRESIDENT EMERITUS
+MESSAGE FROM DR. DAVID NUNAN, DAVID NUNAN TESOL INSTITUTE DIRECTOR

-"Welcome to Anaheim University's Online Undergraduate Diploma in TESOL Program.
+"Welcome to Anaheim University's Online Teaching English to Young Learners Certificate Program.
 Despite the fact that you are studying in very different contexts and situations in many different parts of the world, we aim to give you the same quality of care, concern and support as we would if you were studying in conventional face-to-face mode.
-I have been involved in directing post-graduate and certificate programs in applied linguistics and language education in many different parts of the world for over three decades.
+I have been involved in directing post- graduate and certificate programs in applied linguistics and language education in many different parts of the world for over three decades.
 However, I have never been involved in better quality programs than these.

-The aim of the Undergraduate Diploma in TESOL program is to provide you with knowledge and skills for teaching English as a second or foreign language.
-To accomplish this, you will study four key areas of TESOL: Introduction to TESOL, English Language Teaching Methodology, English Language Teaching Assessment, and Material Development in English Language Teaching.
+The aim of the Teaching English to Young Learners (TEYL) course is to provide you with knowledge and skills for teaching English as a second or foreign language to young learners.
 Each week of your course, you are provided a statement of specific learning outcomes, references and further reading.
-Through the online discussion forum, you will carry out daily interactive discussions with your instructor and fellow students around the world, focusing on a key aspect of English language teaching.
+Through the online discussion forum, you will carry out daily interactive discussions with your instructor and fellow students around the world, focusing on a key aspect of TEYL, including: who is the "young learner", first and second language acquisition, methods and approaches in language teaching, teaching listening, teaching speaking, teaching reading, teaching writing, teaching vocabulary, teaching grammar, teaching pronunciation, learning styles and strategies, motivation, reticence and anxiety, working with parents, resources and technology support for language learning, classroom management, and assessment and evaluation.